gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 Now that we've created a GLSL program on the GPU we need to supply data to it.
 The majority of the WebGL API is about setting up state to supply data to our GLSL programs.
-In this case our only input to our GLSL program is `position` which is an attribute.
+In this case our only input to our GLSL program is `a_position` which is an attribute.
 The first thing we should do is look up the location of the attribute for the program we just created